WangZesen/gelg/README.md

-# Efficient Logger Generator in GoLang (ELG)
+# GoLang Efficient Logger Generator (gelg)

-HELG is a logger generator which takes a JSON file as input, and generate highly efficient logger code in GoLang allowing insertion in any project with worrying about dependencies.
+GELG is a logger generator which takes a JSON file as input, and generate highly efficient logger code in GoLang allowing insertion in any project with worrying about dependencies.

 The JSON file defines the format and the structure of the logging message, also defines customizable APIs for using.